Kubeinit/kubeinit/kubeinit/README.md

 ## Directly executing the deployment playbook

-The following example command will deploy a multi-master OKD 4.5 cluster with 1 worker node in a single command and in approximately 30 minutes.
+The following example command will deploy an OKD 4.8 cluster with a 3 node control-plane and 1 worker node in a single command and in approximately 30 minutes.

 ```bash
 # Install the requirements assuming python3/pip3 is installed